KDZR

-KDZR (1640 AM) is a commercial radio station, licensed to Lake Oswego, Oregon, and serving the Portland metropolitan area.
-The station airs a regional Mexican format and is owned by the Salem Media Group.
+KPAM (1640 AM) is a commercial radio station, licensed to Lake Oswego, Oregon, and serving the Portland metropolitan area.
+The station airs a conservative talk format and is owned by the Salem Media Group.
 KDZR's studios and offices are on SE Lake Road in Portland.

 The transmitter is off SE Eastview Drive in Happy Valley, Oregon.
 KDZR is powered at 10,000 watts by day, but at night reduces power to 1,000 watts, to reduce interference to other stations on AM 1640.
 The station uses a non-directional antenna at all times.

 History

-KDZR began as the "expanded band" twin to station KPHP, which broadcast on the standard AM band.
+KPAM began as the "expanded band" twin to station KPHP, which broadcast on the standard AM band.
 On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with then-KPHP, also in Lake Oswego, authorized to move from 1290 kHz to 1640 kHz.

 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 It was ultimately decided to transfer full operations to the expanded band station, and on February 23, 2006, the license for original station on 1290 kHz, which had subsequently changed its call sign to KKSL, was canceled.

 On October 20, 1997, the new expanded band station on 1640 kHz first signed on, as KKJY.
 It aired a Christian radio format in AM stereo, and was owned by Crawford Broadcasting.
 On November 1, 1999, the station changed its call sign to KPBC while maintaining its religious format.

 KDZR logo used from 2003 until 2007.

 On February 14, 2003, the station switched to the current call sign KDZR.
 It was acquired by the Walt Disney Company for use as the Portland network affiliate for its Radio Disney children's/contemporary hit radio service.
 On February 16, the station began stunting with "Be Our Guest" from Beauty and the Beast in preparation for the switch to the Radio Disney format, which occurred on February 18.
 In 2006, KDZR discontinued broadcasting in AM stereo.